l0s3rc0d3/platform-engineering-demo/README.md

 ## To do:

-- Run the eks project with success (first run was failed for a silly mistake...)
+- Run the eks project with success (first run has failed for a silly mistake...)
 - Create another project to manage eks addons
 - Setup the gitops process with argocd